ManiAm/VENTOS_Public/README.md

     sudo ./runme

-Pay attention to the error and warning messages in the configure script (ignore warning message for MPI and Akaroa).
-Open your .bashrc and set the JAVA_HOME variable similar to the following:
+Note 1: Pay attention to the error and warning messages in the configure script.
+Ignore warning messages for MPI and Akaroa.

+Note 2: Open your .bashrc and set the JAVA_HOME variable similar to the following:

     export JAVA_HOME=/usr/lib/jvm/java-7-oracle

-Moreover, OMNeT++ requires that its bin directory be in the PATH.
-Append the OMNET++ bin path to the PATH varibale in .bashrc similar to the following (note that you should change the path accordinglly):
+Note 3: OMNeT++ requires that its bin directory be in the PATH.
+Append the OMNET++ bin path to the PATH varibale in .bashrc similar to the following (note that you should change the path accordinglly).

     export PATH=$PATH:/home/mani/Desktop/VENTOS/VENTOS/omnetpp-4.6/bin

-Save the file and then close/re-open the terminal for the changes to take effect.
+Save the .basrc file and then **close/re-open the terminal** for the changes to take effect.
 Finally, run `runme` script again.

+Note 4: Ignore warning messages during OMNET++ compilation.

 **Step 4:** OMNET++ installation is done and you can verify this by running a sample simulation.
 For example, the dyna simulation is started by entering the following commands.
 First go to the sample/dyna folder, and then run it.